Why Price Always Follows Liquidity

 Liquidity sweep → CISD/ChoCh → FVG formation → FVG retest = full Smart Money entry

 "Price targets liquidity then reverses" - Not always.
-Sometimes price targets liquidity and continues.
+Sometimes price grabs the pool and continues.
 This happens when:

-- More liquidity exists in the same direction
+- More resting orders exist in the same direction

 - The institution needs more fills than the pool provided